Monty Python's Life of Brian: Plot

 After escaping from the Romans, Brian is accidentally scooped up by a passing extraterrestrial spaceship that crash-lands back on Earth.
 He tries to blend in among prophets who are preaching in a busy plaza, repeating fragments of Jesus' sermons.
 He stops his sermon mid-sentence when some Roman soldiers depart, leaving his small but intrigued audience demanding to know more.
 Brian grows frantic when people chase him to the mountains, and there they declare him to be the Messiah.

 After spending the night with Judith, Brian discovers an enormous crowd of followers assembled outside his mother's house.
-Her attempts at dispersing the crowd are rebuffed, so she consents to his addressing them.
+Her attempts at dispersing the crowd are rebuffed.
 Although Brian tells them they need to think for themselves and that they are all individuals, they ironically parrot his words as doctrine.

 The PFJ seeks to exploit Brian's celebrity status by having him minister to a thronging crowd of followers demanding miracle cures.
 Brian sneaks out the back, only to be captured by the Romans and sentenced to crucifixion.
 In celebration of Passover, a crowd has assembled outside the palace of Pilate, who offers to pardon a prisoner of their choice as a show of friendship between the Romans and the people of Judea.

 However, the crowd shouts out names containing the letter "r", to mock Pilate's speech impediment, and are further amused by his friend Biggus's lisp, which causes them to laugh uncontrollably.
 Eventually, Judith appears in the crowd, who frantically calls for the release of Brian, which the crowd (assuming it is another joke) parrots.
 Realising that one of the prisoners is really named Brian, Pilate agrees to "welease Bwian".

 The guards eventually catch up to Brian, who is already on the cross.
-But in a scene that parodies the climax of the film Spartacus, various crucified people all claim to be Brian so they can be freed, and the wrong man is released.
+But in a scene that parodies the climax of the film Spartacus, various crucified people all claim to be Brian, and the wrong man is freed.

-Brian is successively approached and then abandoned by the PFJ, who praise his martyrdom, the Judean People's Front, who commit mass suicide as a form of political protest, Judith, and his mother.
+Brian is successively approached and then abandoned by the PFJ, who praise his martyrdom; the Judean People's Front, who commit mass suicide as a form of political protest; Judith; and his mother.
 As Brian sinks to despair, the convict beside him offers a cheerful song, which Brian and the other convicts join in with ("Always Look on the Bright Side of Life").